Azure/Azure-Sentinel/Playbooks/Block-OnPremADUser/Readme.md

 This command will open a log on screen to Azure Portal to register the Hybrid Worker in Azure

 The command will use parameters specified above to register your HybridWorker Group in your Azure Subscription.
-You can learn more about the process of deploying Hybrid Workers here: [https://docs.microsoft.com/azure/automation/automation-windows-hrw-install]
+You can learn more about the process of deploying Hybrid Workers [here](https://docs.microsoft.com/azure/automation/automation-windows-hrw-install)

 The command will open a log on screen in Azure Portal to register the Hybrid Worker in Azure